nirajp82/AWS/cdk.md

 ### CDK
 * `cdk init app --language typescript`: Initialise the code
 * `cdk ls`: List the different stacks
+* `cdk bootstrap`: cdk bootstrap is a tool in the AWS CDK that is responsible for populating a given environment (environment = a combination of AWS account and region) with resources required by the CDK to perform deployments into that environment.

+    When you run cdk bootstrap cdk deploys the CDK toolkit stack into an AWS environment.

+    The bootstrap command creates a CloudFormation stack in the environment passed on the command line.
+Currently, the only resource in that stack is An S3 bucket that holds the file assets and the resulting CloudFormation template to deploy.

 * `cdk synth $STACK_NAME`: See what the Cloudformation template will look like
 * `cdk diff $STACK_NAME`: Check the diff between what is currently deployed and what is currently declared in the code
 * `cdk deploy $STACK_NAME`: Deploy the stack